 Agencies must verify that the emergency is due to an energy crisis.
-To be eligible for Emergency Assistance due to an energy crisis (see $\underline{2.6.5}$), the EA Group must meet both of the eligibility criteria listed in the table below.
+To be eligible for Emergency Assistance due to an energy crisis (see 2.6.5), the EA Group must meet both of the eligibility criteria listed in the table below.

-Eligibility Criteria Sources of Verification Utility disconnection notice or other documentation of loss of or imminent loss of utility service.
+Eligibility Criteria Sources of Verification assistance to obtain Utility disconnection notice or other documentation of loss of or imminent loss of utility service.
 Utility account must be in the name of the applicant or other EA group member.
-Written or verbal statement from utility company that service has been or will be disconnected.
+Service Written or verbal statement from utility company that service has been or will be disconnected.
 Financial Crisis Due to Reasons Beyond the Control of the Caretaker Relative(s) See 4.2.8

 Agencies must verify the eligibility criteria in the following table only when questionable.
-(See $\frac{4.1.4}{}$)
+(See $\frac{4.1.4}{}$ )

-Eligibility Criteria Sources of Verification resources to address the energy crisis Written or verbal statement from local WHEAP agency indicating the household has either: Received crisis assistance but the assistance does not meet the total current need; or Is not eligible for crisis assistance at this time.
-Written or verbal statement from applicant regarding resources he or she has pursued
+Eligibility Criteria Sources of Verification available resources to address the energy crisis r verbal statement from local WHEAP ndicating the household has either: 1.
+Received crisis assistance but the assistance does not meet the total current need; or 2.
+Is not eligible for crisis assistance at this time. r verbal statement from applicant gresources he or she has pursued